opendatamesh-initiative/odm-specification-dpdescriptor/CHARTER.md

 The Data Product Descriptor Specification (DPDS) is a declarative and technology-independent *open specification* that can be used to describe a data product in all its components through a JSON or YAML document.

-It allows human agents (e.g. analysts, data scientists, etc..) and digital agents (e.g. other data products, BI tools, planes of the underlying mesh platform, etc..) to operate, discover and access a data product.
-When properly defined, external agents can understand and interact with the data product with a minimal amount of cognitive load and implementation logic.
+By promoting clear and universal data product definitions, DPDS minimizes cognitive load and streamlines implementation logic for external consumers.
+This fosters a world where data products can be readily understood and interacted with, unlocking their full potential.

 ## Scope
-The formalization of a data product descriptor document through an open specification is useful to enable the implementation of an ecosystem of interoperable data mesh tools.
-The following is a non-exhaustive list of tools that can benefit from this specification:
+DPDS aims to foster a thriving ecosystem of interoperable tools to support data product lifecycle management.
+The following is a non-exhaustive list of tools that the specification wants to support:

 - **catalogs** (search, document and collaborate)
 - **design tools** (create new products by the composition of reusable templates)
-- **lifecycle management tools** (deploy and operate)
+- **DevOps management tools** (deploy and operate)
 - **access management tools** (assign/track access grants and generate client code in different languages)
 - **policies checking tools** (enforce standard compliance and audit security)
 - **observability tools** (monitor and detect)